capactio/capact/docs/investigation/local-hub-psql/README.md

 ## Implementation ideas

+This paragraph describes how we can actually implement Local Hub, based on knowledge from previous sections, that there are two separate problems: graph representation in PostgreSQL, and choosing a library for efficiently implement GraphQL API for PostgreSQL-backed service.

 ### Own simple graph implementation in PostgreSQL

 - Implement Local Hub in Go with [gqlgen](https://github.com/99designs/gqlgen), [gorm](https://github.com/go-gorm/gorm) and our own graph implementation